Art Exhibits

 The Katz Snyder Gallery is a vibrant window into topics and conversations that matter to our community.
 Over the years, it’s showcased many notable artists and supported an abundance of community organizations.

-Local artist Cynthia Branwall discusses her artwork in the gallery
+Local artist Cynthia Branvall discusses her artwork in the gallery

 Our building holds many surprises – including a secret gem of an art gallery located on the second floor.
 The Katz Snyder Gallery has showcased many notable artists and supported an abundance of local causes over the years.
 A vibrant example of the way our community comes together, the gallery sparks meaningful dialogue, time and time again.